matter-labs/zksync-era/docs/guides/setup-dev.md

 # Foundry
 curl -L https://foundry.paradigm.xyz | bash
 foundryup --branch master

+# Clone the repo to the desired location
+git clone git@github.com:matter-labs/zksync-era.git
+cd zksync-era
+git submodule update --init --recursive
 ```

+Don't forget to [add env variables](#Environment) and look at [tips](#tips).

 ## Supported operating systems

 ZKsync currently can be launched on any \*nix operating system (e.g. any linux distribution or MacOS).

-If you're using Windows, then make sure to use WSL 2, since WSL 1 is known to cause troubles.
+If you're using Windows, then make sure to use WSL 2.

 Additionally, if you are going to use WSL 2, make sure that your project is located in the _linux filesystem_, since
 accessing NTFS partitions from within WSL is very slow.